jim-easterbrook/Photini/README.rst

 Use of the Bing map tab is subject to the `Microsoft Bing Maps Terms of Use`_ and `Microsoft Privacy Statement`_.

+Use of the Mapbox map tab is subject to the `Mapbox terms of service`_ and `Mapbox privacy policy`_.

 The Flickr upload tab uses the Flickr API but is not endorsed or certified by Flickr.

 Privacy statement